 It’s important to understand what your budget will be and how much you will be able to spend.
 If you want to help get the word out about your website in person, it might require making an investment in marketing collateral, promotional materials, or your business may benefit more from online advertising in order to gain significant traction to your site.
 Plan your spends accordingly and stretch your budget as much as possible.

-Some of the lower cost options for physical marketing collateral would include business cards, fliers, napkins, buttons, window stickers and more.
-Resources like Vistaprint and Fedex Office can be great places to find professional yet affordable materials.
+Some of the lower-cost options for physical marketing collateral would include business cards, flyers, napkins, buttons, window stickers and more.
+Resources like Vistaprint and FedEx Office can be great places to find professional yet affordable materials.